Children & Divorce: The Different Age Stages: 6/11 (Elementary School Years):

 Problems with the Divorce

 If the children grew up in a nurturing environment, it will only be normal for them to fear being abandoned when a divorce takes place.
 Both parents must reassure the children that neither parent is going to abandon them.
-Younger children do not understand the concept of divorce, and they may feel that the parents are divorcing them.
+Younger children do not understand divorce, and they may feel that the parents are divorcing them.
 Parents should explain that parent separation does not result in losing a parent.

 Children are always aware of what is going on in the home, and they are generally aware that they have no control over the divorce.
-Some children at this age may blame one parent for the separation, and it is crucial for the emotional stability of the child that both parents explain to the child that the blame is not on either parent.
+Some children at this age may blame one parent for the separation, and it is crucial for the emotional stability of the child that both parents explain that the blame is not on either parent.
 Parents should maintain a regular schedule because predictability is healthy for the child.
 Finally, openness about the situation is very critical for the child's emotional development.

 Possible Reactions: